 Internal hand-rails and hand-ropes are also found in many towers and have the advantage of allowing the user to traverse the largest part of the stair tread.
-An internal handrail may be fixed as little as 3 times per turn of the stairway without disadvantage.
+An internal handrail may be fixed as little as 3 times per turn of the stairway without disadvantage (see figure 5).